 Why read this? : We look at the brand benefits of blogging.
 Learn how to use it to meet customer needs.
 Where it fits into your marketing plan.
 And its role in connecting other brand activities.
-Read this to learn the benefits blogging has to offer your brand.
+Read this to learn the benefits blogging offers your brand.

 - be easy to find.